spiermar/spiermar.github.io/projects.md

 Here you can find a few projects I'm currently involved with, in one way or another.

+# Mongol Rally

+In 2015 I completed the [Mongol Rally](http://www.theadventurists.com/mongol-rally/), driving over 12.000 miles, across 21 countries, over 2 months, for charity.
+It was one of the most amazing adventures I experienced so far, and hopefully, the start of something incredible!
+I'm still going over all the pictures and working on what will soon be a great series of posts on Medium.
+Follow the details on [Facebook](https://www.facebook.com/yakinaroundteam/) and our page, [yakinaround.com](http://yakinaround.com/).

+# Rickshaw Run

+*--- Coming Soon!*

 # Vector

 Vector is an open source on-host performance monitoring framework which exposes hand picked high resolution system and application metrics to every engineer’s browser.
 Having the right metrics available on-demand and at a high resolution is key to understand how a system behaves and correctly troubleshoot performance issues.